 American Bandogge’s bite force has been measured at an average of 730 PSI.
 To put that in perspective, the Lion only has a bite force PSI of 650.
 This puts the American Bandogge over 50 PSI higher than the King of the Jungle!
 This difference earns it a spot on the list of dog breeds with the strongest bite force.
 This breed is a crossbreed between a Bulldog and a Mastiff The American Bandogge is a breed that needs proper training or may become out of hand.
 They also need physical and mental stimulation.

 The American Bandogge is not a standardized breed with the American Kennel Club or any other major canine group.
 After training this breed, they are a great companion and family friend.

 3. Cane Corso – 700 PSI

+Cane Corso’s bite force has been measured at an average of 700 PSI.
 The Cane Corso was bred in Italy and are descendants of the Roman Empire.
 In recent years these pups have been used as catch dogs in some rural areas.
-They are soft and affectionate dogs who, despite their stoic appearance, make great friends for the whole family.
+Despite their stoic appearance, they are soft and affectionate dogs who make great friends with the whole family.
 With a 700 bite force PSI, this breed is a threat to anything that poses a danger.

-In order to make these dogs comfortable with strangers, training as socialization as a puppy.
-Like many other guard-dog breeds, the Cane Corso does best if it is the only animal in the house.
-Once trained these playful pups are eager to learn and a very intelligent breed.
+To make these dogs comfortable with strangers, training as socialization as a puppy.
+Like many other guard dog breeds, the Cane Corso does best if it is the only animal in the house.
+Once trained, these playful pups are eager to learn and a very intelligent breed.